 Snaile will be the first Canadian smart parcel locker company to receive this accreditation in Q3 2021.
 In doing so, we are demonstrating our commitment to two areas that are largely overlooked, despite being major aspects of any parcel locker network: user data privacy, software security, and the physical security of deliveries and customer orders.

 In real terms, a smart locker is only a receptacle, no matter how robust it is made.
-This receptacle is entirely controlled by software, both within the locker and in the Cloud, which means there is always a risk from hackers who can gain access to Personal Identification Information (PII).
+This receptacle is entirely controlled by software, both within the locker and in the Cloud (in Canada you need to also host data in the Cloud in-country to be compliant with Canadian data privacy laws called PIPEDA , which the US and foreign parcel locker companies do not), which means there is always a risk from hackers who can gain access to Personal Identification Information (PII).
 If software is breached, hackers can dump PII on the internet, hold it in exchange for a ransom, or use it for other nefarious activities.
 With smart lockers, PII typically includes names, addresses, emails, and, in some instances, payment methods.

 It’s crucial that parcels or orders left in lockers are kept secure until the intended recipient collects them.
 When a parcel is taken by a thief who has breached the system and accessed PII, it’s not only bad news for the intended recipient.
 It also reflects poorly on the company that decided on its smart locker provider.
 Questions are raised over liability, and reputations suffer.